Admission to the RMA-programme.

 Detailed knowledge of the period, region, research problems, recent literature and current issues under consideration;

-Knowledge of and insight in setting up, structuring and executing academic research projects;
+Knowledge of and insight in setting up, structuring and executing of scientific research projects;

 Insight in how high-ranking research is conducted;